davistheweb/un-minified-js/readme.md

-<h1>Using this repository to store my javascript file after minifyiing them</h1>
+<h1>Using this repository to store my javascript file after minifying them</h1>